hokysung/hokysung.github.io_old/_posts/2022-01-16-First Post.md

 title: For those visiting the blog for the first time
 date: 2022-01-16 10:MM:SS +/-TTTT
 categories: [A Theory of Worldviews, Preliminaries]
-tags: [preliminaries, integrity, generative model, communitarianism, ml]
+tags: [preliminaries, integrity, theses, generative model, communitarianism, ml]
 ---

 ### What is the goal of this blog?